tarsmachine/tarsmachine.github.io/index.md

 **Launch: 7/15**

-- You need to have a knowledge base (blogs, personal wiki...) to join the network
+- Upload your knowledge base (blogs, personal wiki...) to join the network
 - Browse knowledge base list to clone
 - Search network-driven knowledge without noise and spam